Celebrating 25 Years of The Nasio Trust!

 I never gave up and luckily I joined college in September 2018 in one of the colleges in Western Kenya called The Sigalagala National Polytechnic where am studying Social Work and Community Development at a Diploma level.
 I am now in my second year and was looking forward to completing next year but the bad thing is that we have been affected with Covid – 19 which means we might repeat our classes again for another one year to recover the lost year.

 I really thank God for this opportunity and I count it a blessing for this opportunity.
-I am planning I giving back in the project after school even if I will be employed elsewhere.
 I love Nasio Trust.

 “I’d like to nominate Eunice Juma for recognition.
 I started sponsoring her many years ago.
 She is an amazing young lady.
 Against all the odds she has recently completed a college course and has just signed a contract to work for Nasio.
 She has done so well.” – John (her sponsor)